KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/README.md

 ![](images/checkpoint.png ":class=image-border")

 # Checkpoint
-# TODO Anita make sure the answer key is updated

 Compare your _script.js_ against the answer key for your work.
 It might look a little different depending on the variable names you chose.

 > [!CODECHECK]